Jessica Pegula: 2023: Major quarterfinals, WTA 1000 title, doubles No. 1

 Following the US Open where she reached the fourth round in singles (losing to close friend Madison Keys) and the quarterfinals in doubles for the first time (falling to the reigning French Open champions Hsieh Su-wei and Wang Xinyu), she became the world No. 1 in doubles for the first time.
-At the same tournament, she also reached the mixed-doubles final with ATP doubles world No. 1, Austin Krajicek, which they lost to Anna Danilina and Harri Heliövaara, in straight sets.
+At the same tournament, she also reached the mixed doubles final with ATP doubles world No. 1, Austin Krajicek, which they lost to Anna Danilina and Harri Heliövaara, in straight sets.

 At the beginning of the Asian swing, she reached the final of the WTA 500 Japan Women's Open defeating Maria Sakkari, before losing to Veronika Kudermetova.
 She won her second singles title of the season and fourth overall at the Korea Open.

 Jessica and Coco returned to top doubles ranking on October 23, after qualifying for the 2023 WTA Finals as a pair and also individually, becoming the first players to qualify in both disciplines in back-to-back years since Sara Errani in 2012–13.

 At the WTA Finals, where she qualified for a second year in a row, she recorded her first win ever at this tournament, and her 40th singles hardcourt win over Elena Rybakina in straight sets, the most of anyone in the season.
 It was a fourth straight win over a top 10 player extending her personal best.
-In her second match, she defeated the world No. 1 player Aryna Sabalenka also in straight sets, her third win against a nomber one player in the season and in her career.
+In her second match, she defeated the world No. 1 player Aryna Sabalenka also in straight sets, her third win against a number-one player in the season and in her career.
 It was her 43rd season win with 5+ break point conversions, the most of anyone, and her fifth straight top 10 win, the first American on record since Sloane Stephens in 2018.
 She also became the first American to claim three wins in a season against the WTA's No. 1 since Serena Williams in 2012.
 Since 2000, Pegula was fourth to achieve the feat after Williams, Lindsay Davenport, and Jennifer Capriati.
 As a result, she qualified for the semifinals.
-Next, she defeated Maria Sakkari, her sixth straight top-10 win, in straight sets in her third match in a row with this result, improving to 50–0 in 2023 after winning the opening set, becoming the third player to finish a season with 50+-0, excluding retirements, after Lindsay Davenport and Viktoria Azarenka.
-In the semifinals, she defeated Coco Gauff in one hour in straight sets, her seventh straight top-10 win, and reached the biggest final of her career.
+Next, she defeated Sakkari, her sixth straight top-10 win, in straight sets in her third match in a row with this result, improving to 50–0 in 2023 after winning the opening set, becoming the third player to finish a season with 50+-0, excluding retirements, after Lindsay Davenport and Viktoria Azarenka.
+In the semifinals, she defeated Gauff in one hour in straight sets, her seventh straight top-10 win, and reached the biggest final of her career.
 She became the first player in the Open Era to play the No. 1, No. 2, No. 3 and No. 4 player in the same tournament.
 In the final, she lost to world No. 2, Iga Świątek, in 59 minutes.